 When preparing a new mortgage, or renewing an existing mortgage, lenders will often require their clients to obtain certain reports as part of the financing.

 Commonly this involves providing to the lender a report on the physical condition of the property, a Phase I Environmental Site Assessment, and potentially other reports.

 There will be different requirements for these reports, depending upon the lender.
 Most lenders are aware of the ASTM Standard E2018 for Property Condition Assessments and thus require the reports meet this standard as a minimum.
 However, there may be variances to the ASTM standard that lenders require, which could include, for example, a longer timeframe for considering capital replacements.
-The ASTM standard requires cost estimates be provided for repairs likely to exceed $3,000 within the next two years.
+The ASTM standard requires cost estimates be provided for repairs likely to exceed $3,000 within the next few years.

 Some lenders will require the timeframe for planning capital replacements be extended to ten years or sometimes the term of the mortgage or the term of the mortgage plus two years.
 Additionally, lenders may require a somewhat higher cost threshold for cost estimating in the report.
 The ASTM threshold of $3,000 may be too low, and a threshold of $5,000 or $10,000 will sometimes be requested.